 What's happening the night before the ride?

 On Friday night before the ride, restaurants will be open in La Veta, Cuchara, and Walsenburg.
-Grandote Peaks is hosting our packet pick up, assuming the threat of COVID-19 has subsided – so check for any updates!
+The La Veta United Methodist Church is hosting our packet pick up, assuming the threat of COVID-19 has subsided – so check for any updates!
 Other local merchants and art galleries may also stay open later than usual, for your enjoyment and entertainment.

 Where can I get a shower after the ride?

 Locker rooms at the La Veta school gymnasium will be open from 3:00 to 6:00 pm if you want to take showers.
 Cost is $4, and proceeds benefit the school’s Charlie Park Fund and the La Veta Public Library.
 We will have a few clean towels available, but for best results, bring your own towel!